TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/project.md

-# Project 2: Zork - Text Monster Game
+# Project 2: Text Monster Game

 Using Python, students will use casting, Boolean expressions, lists and while loops to create a text-based adventure game!